ntnunk/GTDataCollector/README.md

     <challenge config-folder="."/>
 </gtdata>
 ```
+Upon execution, the script will read and parse any XML files found in the challenge config folder
+defined in the common confuration file.
+Any valid challange configuration files that are found in
+the folder will be processed.

-Next is one or more configuration files that contain the information for a given challenge.
-A
+Challenge configuration files contain the information for a given challenge.
+A single user
-single user (challenge administrator) could have multiple configuration files in the event that
+(challenge administrator) could have multiple configuration files in the event that there are
-there are multiple challenges running simultaneuously.
-The challenge configuration file is as
+multiple challenges running simultaneuously.
+The challenge configuration file is as follows:
-follows:

 ```xml
 <challenge>
     <!--